 In addition to focusing narrowly and exclusively on anti-Semitism that is related to Israel and Zionism, the bill introduced in December of last year also alarmingly fails to take into account the pressing issue of anti-Semitic hatred in our country stemming from the white supremacist far-right, which was and remains on the rise in the US in the wake of the 2016 election.
 A recently released report by the Anti-Defamation League found that anti-Semitic incidents have surged nearly 70 percent in 2017, and linked this surge primarily to white supremacism.
 ADL director Jonathan Greenblatt observed that “Every single day, white supremacists target members of the Jewish community — holding rallies in public, recruiting on college campuses, attacking journalists on social media, and even targeting young children.”

 Indeed just recently at Stanford, flyers were distributed promoting the white nationalist extremist organization, “Identity Evropa.”
 It would be a grave mistake for Congress to focus on one type of potential anti-Semitism, while ignoring another virulent strain that has lead to a rise in hate crimes and violence across the country.

-As pro-Israel, pro-peace American Jews, we strongly believe that for the sake of Israel and the American Jewish community, we must take responsibility for seriously combatting anti-Semitism in all its forms.
+As pro-Israel, pro-peace, pro-democracy American Jews, we strongly believe that for the sake of Israel and the American Jewish community, we must take responsibility for seriously combatting anti-Semitism in all its forms.
 That means recognizing that this effort requires education, discussion and sensitivity – not laws that ban speech and penalize students because of political disagreements.